James Rand Jr.: Post-war years

 The post-war years led to continued rapid company expansion under James Rand, Jr.'s leadership.
 The Remington Rand plant at Elmira, New York, became the largest business machine manufacturing plant in the world.
 Wishing to build on the company's expertise in business machines and showing remarkable foresight, Rand pushed the company into purchasing the Eckert–Mauchly Computer Corporation in 1950.
 Founders J. Presper Eckert and John Mauchly had conceived and designed the world's first purely electronic, Turing-complete, digital computer in 1946.
 They founded Eckert–Mauchly in 1947, and developed the BINAC computer shortly thereafter.
-Remington Rand purchase the company in March 1950.
+Remington Rand purchased the company in March 1950.

 Under Rand, the company recovered rapidly from its Depression-era difficulties.
 Sales grew from $5 million in 1927 to $500 million in 1954.

 Remington Rand merged with the Sperry Corporation on July 1, 1955.
 At the age of 68, James Rand Jr. became the company's vice chairman.